l7mp/stunner/doc/INSTALL.md

 $ export STUNNER_PUBLIC_PORT=$(kubectl get svc stunner -o jsonpath='{.spec.ports[0].nodePort}')
 ```

-Check that the external IP address `$STUNNER_PUBLIC_ADDR` is reachable by your WebRTC clients: some
+Check that the IP address/port `${STUNNER_PUBLIC_ADDR}:${STUNNER_PUBLIC_PORT}` is reachable by your
-Kubernetes clusters) are installed with private node IP addresses.
+WebRTC clients; some Kubernetes clusters are installed with private node IP addresses that may
+prevent NodePort services to be reachable from the Internet.

 If all goes well, the STUNner service is now exposed on the IP address `$STUNNER_PUBLIC_ADDR` and
 UDP port `$STUNNER_PUBLIC_PORT`.
 Finally, store back the public IP address and port into STUNner's